YZBruh/pbt/README.md

     make uninstall         ==> If you are using termux, it uninstalls the compiled pmt into termux.
 So it allows you to use it like a normal command. make help              ==> Display help message
 ```

-I compiled it with termux :D. Why should I bother...
-I compiled it with `GCC 18.1.4` You can look at the version with the viewing option :)